 Construction Services (Facility Related)

-All facility and campus upgrades, renovations or alterations including grounds should first be coordinated with the director of maintenance.
-The director of maintenance will coordinate with director of purchasing the method for procuring the related services.
+All facility and campus upgrades, renovations or alterations including grounds should first be coordinated with the director of facilities.
+The director of facilities will coordinate with director of purchasing the method for procuring the related services.